Bethesda Academy

 Bethesda Academy (previously known as Bethesda Home for Boys) is a boys' school and former orphanage located in unincorporated Chatham County, Georgia, in the United States, near Savannah.
+It is the oldest organized charity in the United States.
 Its historic building was listed on the National Register of Historic Places in 1973.

 History

 It was founded in 1740 as an orphanage by evangelist George Whitefield, in the 18th century on his 500 acre (1,600 m^{2}) land grant about 10 mi south of Savannah, in the newly founded colony of Georgia.
-Whitefield called the orphanage Bethesda, which means "House of Mercy," for he hoped many acts of mercy would take place there.
+Upon its foundation, the state's first highway was built between Savannah and the orphanage.
+Whitefield, who was advised to build the orphanage by Reverend John Wesley, called the property Bethesda, which means "House of Mercy," for he hoped many acts of mercy would take place there.
 On March 25, 1740, construction began on the orphanage buildings.
 The main house was two stories high with twenty rooms.
 Two smaller buildings were built behind the orphanage; one was designed to be an infirmary and the other a workhouse.

 Whitefield wanted the orphanage to be a place of strong Calvinist influence with a wholesome atmosphere and strong discipline.
 Boys were taught trades so that they could earn a living as adults.
 Younger children learned spinning and carding, and all boys were taught mechanics and agriculture.
 Whitefield hoped that the orphanage would become the foundation of a university.

 While the children grew most of the orphanage food, the enterprise was more expensive than anticipated, and Whitefield went into debt.
 Benjamin Franklin suggested that due to the scarcity of workmen and materials in Georgia, it might be better to move the orphanage and its children to Philadelphia.
 Whitefield refused to move the orphanage because his contributors donated money specifically for the Georgia project.

 At his death, Whitefield bequeathed the orphanage and his slaves to the Selina Hastings, Countess of Huntingdon, a charitable sponsor in England.
 He asked her to maintain the orphanage under its existing principles, and establish a college.
 However, she was not able to provide the oversight from 3000 mi away, and the orphanage almost closed.

 In 1773, fire destroyed the home.
 Three years later, the American Revolution stymied plans to add a college.
 After several administrative changes, a new building and society, the Bethesda Home for Boys was established on the same site.